Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 POST to test that the [=receiving entity=] is listening.
 This POST may send the [=CMAF header=] or could be empty.
 In case this is successful, it is followed by a CMAF header and the fragments comprising the [=CMAFstream=].
-At the end of the session, for tear down the source may send an empty [=mfra (deprecated)=] box to close the connection.
+At the end of the session, the source may send an empty [=mfra (deprecated)=] box or a segment with the *lmsg* brand to close the connection.

-This is then followed with a zero-length chunk, allowing the receiver to send a response, the encoder can follow up by closing the TCP connection using a FIN packet as defined in [[!RFC7230]].
+???
+This is then followed with a zero-length chunk, in case HTTP chunked transfer encoding is used, allowing the receiver to send a response.
+Then, the encoder can follow up by closing the TCP connection using a FIN packet as defined in [[!RFC7230].

-This last step is especially important in long running posts using chunked transfer encoding, as in this case the receiver may not know that the connection needs to be closed or that the HTTP POST command is over.

-NOTE: CMAF Ingest may use either long running or short running POST commands.

 Figure 8: CMAF Ingest flow.
 <figure> <img src="Diagrams/media-ingest.png" />